nodejs/node-addon-examples/website/docs/special-topics/context-awareness.md

 The Worker Thread model specifies that each Worker runs completely independently of each other and communicate to the parent Worker using a MessagePort object supplied by the parent.
 This makes the Worker Threads essentially isolated from one another.
 The same is true for your native add-on.

 Each Worker Thread operates within its own environment which is also referred to as a context.
-The context is available to each N-API function as an [`napi_env`](https://nodejs.org/api/n-api.html#n_api_napi_env) value.
+The context is available to each Node-API function as an [`napi_env`](https://nodejs.org/api/n-api.html#n_api_napi_env) value.

 ## Multiple loading and unloading